 We create evolving programs that cross disciplines and respond to regional, national and global needs.
-The College amasses a broad offering of excellent undergraduate and graduate programs in the “standard” sciences, coupled with unique transdisciplinary programs that address societal needs in data science and digital security, sustainability, pharmaceutical life sciences, science and math teacher education, and health care that include:
+The College amasses a broad offering of excellent undergraduate and graduate programs in the sciences, coupled with unique and in-demand transdisciplinary programs that address societal needs in data science and digital security, sustainability, pharmaceutical life sciences, science and math teacher education, and health care including:

-- A combined BS and MS degree in Marine Biology and Coastal Sciences
+- Degrees in Marine Biology and Coastal Sciences

-- BS and MS degrees in Sustainability Sciences, including a Professional Science master’s degree
+- Degrees in Sustainability Sciences, including a Professional Science Master’s

 - A PhD in Mathematics Education preparing leaders in this important arena to be equipped to teach mathematics to all forms and levels of learners

 - An interdisciplinary PhD in Environmental Science and Management preparing professionals to solve society’s most challenging and complex environmental problems